 - Diagnosis codes from a database

-The degree to which an instrument is capable of accurately measuring what it purports to measure is referred to as its validity.
-For example how well a questionnaire measures exposure or outcome in a prospective cohort study or the accuracy of a diagnostic test.
+The degree to which an instrument is capable of accurately measuring what it intends to measure is referred to as its validity.
+For example, how well a questionnaire measures the exposure or outcome in a prospective cohort study, or the accuracy of a diagnostic test.

 4. Misclassification (Information bias)